mohuma/pdsnd_github/README.md

 * counts of each gender (only available for NYC and Chicago)
 * earliest, most recent, most common year of birth (only available for NYC and Chicago)

+After displaying the descriptive statistics, the script asks user if they want to see five lines of raw data.
+Based on user input, raw data is displayed 5 lines at a time until the user chooses 'no'.

 ### Files used
 - chicago.csv
 - new_york_city.csv